Array Functions

 Vector search is a search technique used to find semantically similar items, called documents, in a given corpus.

 For example, consider the problem of finding products similar to a search string in the product catalog of an ecommerce business.
-Let’s assume that the product catalog is loaded into a temporary table called products
+This example assumes that the product catalog is in a temporary table called products

 description_vec